 NOTE 4: Privacy protection and other security aspects will be coordinated with SA WG3 and the related impact to architecture enhancement will be based on SA WG3 during the normative phase.

 NOTE 5: Other KI's interim conclusions will be aligned with KI#1 conclusions.

+Principle 4: SF has direct P2P interface with NG-RAN node.
+SF uses this direct interface to send request to NG-RAN.
+NG-RAN provides sensing data to SF also via direct P2P interface.